 I took a trip to the farmers’ market this week and the bounty piled upon the vendors’ tables was a feast for the eyes.
 There was such diversity in their offerings: beautiful baked goods, hand-raised meats, fresh eggs, organic soaps and lotions, hand-crafted jewelry, and clothing… There was almost no end to the variety of items available.
-Probably my favorite, though, was the rainbow of the brightly colored vegetables.
+Probably my favorite, though, was the rainbow of brightly colored vegetables.
 Tomatoes, carrots, zucchini, summer squash, green beans, bell peppers, and lush herbs called to me from the booths.
 I was so inspired, I knew I had to take advantage of the summer haul, and I couldn’t resist snatching up a bunch of these colorful gems for this week’s recipe.
 With my armload of produce, I made a beautiful pot of summer minestrone.
 This is soup works great with whatever you may have in your garden or farmers’ market and is practically fail-proof.

 Here’s what I used: